switchupcb/disgo/contribution/CONTRIBUTING.md

 Disgo is currently a PROOF OF CONCEPT.
 Here are the steps required in order to complete it:

 1. Generate **Request** code using https://github.com/switchupcb/disgo/pull/3.
-2. Generate any other code.
+2. Implement Client (OAuth).
-3. Implement Client once.
+3. Implement Gateway (WebSocket, Events).
-4. Implement Gateway Events.
+4. Implement Rate Limits.
 5. Implement Sharding.
 6. Implement Cache (which is likely where most effort lies; caching is difficult).